nikos-christodoulou/ID3-NaiveBayes/README.md

 The if statement in executy inside the for loops is to determine what type of test we are going to do.
 We want to gather a lot of different metrics like testing the accuracy on training data while training the algorithms on training data etc. that's why it's done.

+The commit history is a bit messy due the vast amount of files we needed to upload.